 Women who begin taking hormone therapy within five years of starting menopause cut their risk for Alzheimer’s disease, a study found.

-Those who took treatments such as Pfizer Inc. (PFE)’s estrogen pill Premarin within five years of menopause lowered their chance of Alzheimer’s by 30 percent, according to research released today in the journal Neurology.
+Those who took treatments such as Pfizer Inc. (PFE:US)’s estrogen pill Premarin within five years of menopause lowered their chance of Alzheimer’s by 30 percent, according to research released today in the journal Neurology.

 While some prior observational studies have shown that hormone therapy helps lower the chance of developing Alzheimer’s disease, an earlier randomized trial showed an increase risk, the authors said.
 Today’s data also found that those who started the pills later than five years saw no benefit, adding to the debate and suggesting more analysis is needed before doctors can recommend women take hormone therapy right after menopause to prevent Alzheimer’s, said study author Peter Zandi.